lsst-uk/lasair-deploy/README.md

 must match the keypair in OpenStack.
 If this is not the case then you will need to fix it up manually first.

+It is possible to rerun this on an existing deployment in order to change the deployment, e.g. to add extra instances, but take care as deletion of instances/volumes etc. will not be warned!

 ## Set CephFS credentials

 CephFS requires that an access key be looked up and stored in Vault.
 This is not